-Chief executive/highest elected official - The person most responsible for the governmental activities of a local government.
-This person receives the LUCA program invitation letter, and must designate a LUCA liaison, if desired.
+Chief executive/highest elected official - The elected or appointed person who is the chief executive official of a governmental unit and is most responsible for the governmental activities of the governmental unit, such as the governor of a state, chair of a county commission, or mayor of an incorporated place.
+This person receives the LUCA Program invitation letter, and must designate a LUCA liaison, if desired.